jefdaj/horcrux/README.md

    It lets your friends/family check that encrypted files are really from you and were transferred correctly, even though they can't decrypt them.

-These files are created in the `my-first-horcruxes` directory:
+These files are created in the `my-first-horcruxes` folder:

 * `encrypt.key` for encrypting secrets (keep this)
 * `sign.key` for signing secrets (keep this)
 * `verify.key` for checking signatures (keep + distribute this)
 * `decrypt.key` for decrypting (keep + distribute this; it's locked with the horcruxes)
-* 5 `horcrux-XX.key` master password shares (distibute and/or keep them in separate locations)
+* 5 `horcrux-XX.key` master password shares, and 5 matching `.key.sig` signature files
+  (distibute and/or keep them in separate locations)

 Now all you have to do is distribute them, encrypt some stuff, and test that you really can bring any 3 horcruxes together to decrypt!